 What if. . .

 Evelyn said she has wondered, “What if we hadn’t adopted this wonderful son because he was born premature and might have learning disabilities?
 We would have missed so much.”

 That’s how it is when you raise a child with special challenges.
 You may not know it, but so often parents in this situation find out they’re raising a child who will achieve far beyond their expectations.
 It may not be quite what they originally imagined parenting would be, but, in the end, it is worth it all.
-In spite of the bumps along the road, Kelvin has become a responsible, contributing adult.
+Despite the bumps along the road, Kelvin has become a responsible, contributing adult.

-An added bonus: This son has given them three wonderful grandchildren who bring even more joy into their lives.
+A bonus: This son has given them three wonderful grandchildren who bring even more joy into their lives.

 It Takes Love

 Adopting a child is pretty much like giving birth to one: It’s risky business, any way you look at it.
 Parents never know how it’s going to go.
 All children are different, no matter if they are biological or adopted.
 They present their own kind of challenges to parents.
 The good thing is that they all respond to the same kind of love and encouragement that caring parents give.

 The respected author C. JoyBell C. shared an important message for all parents.
 She said, “I think that the best thing we can do for our children is to allow them to do things for themselves, allow them to be strong, allow them to experience life on their own terms, allow them to take the subway… Let them be better people, let them believe more in themselves.”